jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

+# Job submission using Kubernetes

-# 0. Request access to the HPC/GPU ReCaS Kubernetes (K8s) Cluster
+## 0. Request access to the HPC/GPU ReCaS Kubernetes (K8s) Cluster

 Access to our HPC/GPU Kubernetes Cluster is available only for users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account **MUST** register using [this link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").
 Once your request has been submitted, it must be approved by the service manager.
 This process typically takes a couple of working days.
 You will receive an automatic email notification as soon as your account is activated.